aquasecurity/appshield/README.md

 # AppShield

-Appshield is a set of policies that check for secuirty issues in popular applications.
+Appshield is a set of policies for checking secuirty issues in popular applications (Kubernetes, Docker, nginx, etc.).

 This project is under constructions.